“Recruiters hate the functional resume format,” a veteran recruiter in the healthcare industry told Jobscan. “It’s a waste of time.”

 Here is a functional resume example:Functional Resume Template.
 Click to Enlarge.
 Download .docx

-Unfortunately, for the same reasons the functional resume is attractive to some job seekers, it causes suspicion in recruiters.
+Unfortunately, for the same reasons the functional resume is attractive to some job seekers, it can cause suspicion in recruiters.

-The recruiter told us a story from his own job search history, back when he tried using a functional resume to make the jump from sales to the HR industry:
+Our recruiter contact told us a story from his own job search history, back when he tried using a functional resume to make the jump from sales to the HR industry:

 “I actually paid someone to do [a functional resume] for me.
 Whenever I would hand it to someone who was screening at a job fair, I would watch their eyes, and they would skip right past everything at the top of the resume and go straight to my work history and look at the job titles.
 I would repeatedly watch them do this.
 Then I finally got myself into the HR industry where I was screening resumes and I do the exact same thing.”